CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Experiments

 \subsection{Comparison With Other Methods}

 Here we compare our method with state-of-the-art methods on various video instance segmentation datasets in Table \ref{results}.

-\textbf{On LV-VIS.} When using the backbone ResNet-50 on validation set of LV-VIS, our CLIP-VIS achieves an $AP$ score of 18.8\%, while OV2Seg has an $AP$ score of 14.2\%.
-Namely, our CLIP-VIS outperforms OV2Seg by 4.6\% in terms of $AP$.
+\textbf{On LV-VIS.} When using the backbone R50 on validation set of LV-VIS, our CLIP-VIS achieves an $AP$ score of 19.5\%, while OV2Seg has an $AP$ score of 14.2\%.
+Namely, our CLIP-VIS outperforms OV2Seg by 5.3\% in terms of $AP$.
 Moreover, our CLIP-VIS has large improvement on novel categories.
-Specifically, our CLIP-VIS achieves an $AP$ score of 22.8\%, while OV2Seg has an $AP$ score of 11.9\%.
-Therefore, our CLIP-VIS outperforms OV2Seg by 10.9\% on novel categories.
-When using the backbone ConvNext-B on validation set of LV-VIS, our CLIP-VIS outperforms OV2Seg by 11.0\% and 24.0\% in terms of $AP$ and $AP_n$.
-When using the backbone ResNet-50 on test set of LV-VIS, our CLIP-VIS outperforms OV2Seg by 2.4\% and 6.3\% in terms of $AP$ and $AP_n$, while when using the backbone ConvNext-B on test set of LV-VIS, our CLIP-VIS outperforms OV2Seg by 8.8\% and 19.8\% in terms of $AP$ and $AP_n$.
+Specifically, our CLIP-VIS achieves an $AP_n$ score of 24.2\%, while OV2Seg has an $AP_n$ score of 11.9\%.
+Therefore, our CLIP-VIS outperforms OV2Seg by 12.3\% on novel categories.
+When using the backbone ConvNext-B on validation set of LV-VIS, our CLIP-VIS outperforms OV2Seg by 11.1\% and 23.9\% in terms of $AP$ and $AP_n$.
+On test set of LV-VIS, our CLIP-VIS outperforms OV2Seg outperforms OV2Seg by 8.9\% and 19.1\% in terms of $AP$ and $AP_n$ when using ConvNext-B.

-\textbf{On OVIS.} When using the backbone ResNet-50, our CLIP-VIS achieves an $AP$ score of 12.3\%, while OV2Seg obtains an $AP$ score of 11.2\%.
-Namely, our CLIP-VIS outperforms OV2Seg by 1.1\%.
-With the backbone ConvNext-B, our CLIP-VIS outperforms OV2Seg by 0.7\%.
+\textbf{On OVIS.} When using the backbone R50, our CLIP-VIS achieves an $AP$ score of 14.1\%, while OV2Seg obtains an $AP$ score of 11.2\%.
+Namely, our CLIP-VIS outperforms OV2Seg by 2.9\%.
+With the backbone ConvNext-B, our CLIP-VIS outperforms OV2Seg by 1.0\%.

-\textbf{On YTVIS2019.} When using the backbone ResNet-50, our CLIP-VIS outperforms OV2Seg by 3.5\% and 13.1\% in terms of $AP$ and $AP_n$.
-With the backbone ConvNext-B, our CLIP-VIS outperforms OV2Seg by 4.7\% and 8.5\% in terms of $AP$ and $AP_n$.
-Furthermore, OpenVIS achieves an $AP$ score of 36.1\% with the backbone ResNet-50 and the ViT-B CLIP image encoder, while our CLIP-VIS outperforms OpenVIS by 4.9\% in terms of $AP$ with backbone ResNet-50.
+\textbf{On YTVIS2019.} When using the backbone R50, our CLIP-VIS outperforms OV2Seg by 5.0\% and 12.7\% in terms of $AP$ and $AP_n$.
+With the backbone ConvNext-B, our CLIP-VIS outperforms OV2Seg by 4.5\% and 6.2\% in terms of $AP$ and $AP_n$.
+Moreover, our method with ConvNext-B outperforms OVFormer with Swin-B+ViT-B by 6.0\% in terms of $AP_n$.
+Furthermore, OpenVIS achieves an $AP$ score of 36.1\% with the backbone R50 and the ViT-B CLIP image encoder, while our CLIP-VIS outperforms OpenVIS by 3.6\% in terms of $AP$ with backbone R50.

 \textbf{On YTVIS2021.} Similar to YTVIS2019, our CLIP-VIS has significant improvements on YTVIS2021.
-For example, our CLIP-VIS outperforms OV2Seg by 5.6\% and 11.0\% in terms of $AP$ and $AP_n$ when using ConvNext-B.
+For example, our CLIP-VIS outperforms OV2Seg by 6.5\% and 10.6\% in terms of $AP$ and $AP_n$ when using R50.
+Our CLIP-VIS using ConvNext-B outperforms OVFormer using SwinB+ViT-B by 3.7\% in terms of $AP_n$.